hrithikwins/066-flutter-course/string-manipulation&interpolation.md

-### Rahul is building an application where he needs some template messages to be inserted in the chat box, The template messages span more than 1 line and these have to be hard coded in the application as it's own feature.
+### [difficult] Rahul is building an application where he needs some template messages to be inserted in the chat box, The template messages span more than 1 line and these have to be hard coded in the application as it's own feature.

 ```
 String sendFirstMessage(receiverName){